a20012251/mumbler/README.md

 get_word.py WORD INDEX
 ```

 It returns the pair of the word WORD that, from the frequencies, would be in index INDEX.
-It uses *count_word.py* to speed up the counts and read only one zipfile.
+It uses *count_word.py* to speed up the counts and read only one shortened file.

 ###mumbler.sh